 These typically slice-of-life shows come in varying degrees of success, and chief among them, perhaps, would be Lucky Star, whose iconography is still rife across message boards, social media and blogs.
 The interesting thing is that they’re marketed to a male audience, rather than the shojo camp.
 That’s not to say that women can’t enjoy them, it’s just that they’re usually replete with reminders as to who the show was aimed at.

 The summer 2016 season is, like many before it, a mixed bag.
 There are some highlights, like the urban gothic of Bungo Stray Dogs, or the philosophical yarn spun by TRIGGER’s idiosyncratic Kiznaiver, quirky comedies in Flying Witch, and that’s not to mention umpteen shows continuing their ongoing narratives.
 But one that I most looking forward to, based on simple descriptions, a few teaser images and studio TMS Entertainment’s exhaustive back catalogue, was Bakuon!!.

-The premise was simple; the story of a handful of teenage girls who discover and nurture their shared love of motorbikes.
-It was, admittedly, just another high school set anime dealing with the day to day events of a mite unusual club.
-Factor in characters whose archetypes were sure to clash, a catchy opening song, and themes of friendship, adventure and acceptance and you’ve got a perfectly serviceable anime on your hands, if one with disappointing troughs to drag down the touching peaks.
+The premise was simple: the story of a handful of teenage girls who discover and nurture their shared love of motorbikes.
+It was, admittedly, just another high school set anime dealing with the everyday events of a mite unusual club.
+Factor in characters whose archetypes were sure to clash, a catchy opening song, and themes of friendship, adventure and acceptance and you’ve got a perfectly serviceable anime on your hands, if one with disappointing lows to drag down the highs.